Midfielder: Wing-half

-Inverted winger
+Inverted winger and raumdeuter

 An inverted winger is a modern tactical development of the traditional winger position.
 Most wingers are assigned to either side of the field based on their footedness, with right-footed players on the right and left-footed players on the left.
-This assumes that assigning a player to their natural side ensures a more powerful cross as well as greater ball-protection along the touch-lines.
+This assumes that assigning a player to their natural side ensures a more powerful cross as well as greater ball protection along the touch-lines.
 However, when the position is inverted and a winger instead plays inside-out on the opposite flank (i.e., a right-footed player as a left inverted winger), they effectively become supporting strikers and primarily assume a role in the attack.

 As opposed to traditionally pulling the opponent's full-back out and down the flanks before crossing the ball in near the by-line, positioning a winger on the opposite side of the field allows the player to cut-in around the 18-yard box, either threading passes between defenders or shooting on goal using the dominant foot.
 This offensive tactic has found popularity in the modern game due to the fact that it gives traditional wingers increased mobility as playmakers and goalscorers, such as the left-footed right winger Domenico Berardi of Sassuolo who achieved 30 career goals faster than any player in the past half-century of Serie A football.
 Not only are inverted wingers able to push full-backs onto their weak sides, but they are also able to spread and force the other team to defend deeper as forwards and wing-backs route towards the goal, ultimately creating more scoring opportunities.